 Published by the Ministry of Health and Welfare of South Korea · Industrial Research Institute on April 24, 2026

-This report draws on official data from South Korea’s Ministry of Health and Welfare and supplements it with a micro-level analysis conducted by the BeautsGO platform.
-We selected de-identified data from 8% of the users (approximately 52,000 users, representing 8% of the 610,000 Chinese tourists who travel to South Korea) to use as a sample for the analysis.
-The analysis was conducted in dimensions such as transaction items, locations of hospitals, and distribution of visitors.
+This report draws on official data from South Korea’s Ministry of Health and Welfare and supplements it with a microscopic analysis conducted by the BeautsGO platform.
+We selected de-identified data from 8% of the users (approximately 52,000 users, representing 8% of the 610,000 Chinese tourists who visit South Korea) to serve as a sample for our analysis.
+The analysis covered aspects such as completed transactions, locations of hospitals, and distribution of visitors.

-The analysis is presented below from six dimensions: overall trends, country composition, medical specialties, medical institutions, regional distribution, and economic impacts.
+The analysis will be presented from six dimensions: overall trends, country composition, medical specialties, healthcare institutions, regional distribution, and economic impacts.

-I. Overall trend: A three-level leap in three years, followed by a strong rebound after the pandemic
+I. Overall Trend: Three significant leaps in three years, a strong rebound after the pandemic

 Since statistics began in 2009, South Korea’s market for foreign patients has gone through a complete cycle of “steady growth → sudden decline due to the pandemic → V-shaped recovery.”
-In 2020, the number of foreign patients dropped sharply to 120,000 due to the COVID-19 pandemic; by 2023, it had rebounded to 610,000, and in 2024 it exceeded 1 million, reaching 1.17 million.
+In 2020, the number of foreign patients plummeted to 120,000 due to the COVID-19 pandemic; by 2023, it had rebounded to 610,000, and in 2024, it exceeded 1 million, reaching 1.17 million.
 In 2025, the number doubled again to 2.01 million—showing “exponential” growth for three consecutive years.

 Number of foreign patients and their year-on-year growth rates from 2009 to 2025

-Key milestones: In 2009, the industry began with only 60,000 participants; by 2019, this number had exceeded 5 million.
-In 2020, due to the pandemic, the number dropped sharply to 120,000.
-Starting from 2023, the number doubled annually, and by 2025, it had reached 2.72 million per year.
-To date, a total of 7.06 million foreign patients have received medical treatment in this industry.
+Key milestones: Starting in 2009 with just 60,000 people, the number had exceeded 5 million by 2019; due to the pandemic, it dropped sharply to 120,000 in 2020; since 2023, the number has doubled annually, and by 2025, the total number of treatments provided had reached 2.72 million, with a cumulative total of 7.06 million foreign patients having received treatment.

-Patients from 201 different countries came to South Korea, and the top ten source countries (China, Japan, Taiwan, the United States, Thailand, Singapore, Mongolia, Canada, Vietnam, Indonesia) accounted for nearly 90% of the total.
-The most significant change was that China surpassed Japan for the first time and ranked first, while both China and Taiwan saw growth rates exceeding 120%.
+Patients from 201 different countries came to South Korea, with the top ten source countries (China, Japan, Chinese Taipei, the United States, Thailand, Singapore, Mongolia, Canada, Vietnam, Indonesia) accounting for nearly 90% of the total.
+The most significant change was that China surpassed Japan for the first time to become the largest source of patients, and both China and Chinese Taipei saw growth rates exceeding 120%.

 Country breakdown in 2025 – Top 10 countries (%)